 For services provided by Participating Providers, Blue Shield will waive Cost Shares for COVID-19 diagnostic testing, screening testing, and related services.
-During the federal COVID-19 Public Health Emergency, Blue Shield will waive Cost Shares for COVID-19 diagnostic testing and related services from Non-Participating Providers.

 Blue Shield encourages Members to seek services from Participating Providers to avoid paying extra fees.
 Some Non-Participating Providers may charge extra fees that are not covered by Blue Shield.
 Any fees not covered by Blue Shield will be the Member's responsibility.
 See the How to access care section for information about Participating and Non-Participating Providers